GMOD/ensembl-to-jbrowse/README.md

 ### ensemblToJbrowse.pl

-This script takes a FTP url for the species of interest and the `jbrowse.zip` release archive downloaded from jbrowse.org.
+This script takes a FTP url for the DNA FASTA folder of the species of interest and path or URL to a `jbrowse.zip` release archive from jbrowse.org.

 The Ensembl URL should be of the form: